A-level (United Kingdom): Grade inflation

 The most common criticism of the A-level system is an accusation of grade inflation.
 The press have noted the steady rise in average grades for several consecutive years and drawn the conclusion that A-levels are becoming consistently easier.
-A 2007 report by Robert Coe compared students' scores in the ALIS ability test with equivalent grades achieved in A level exams over a period of approximately 20 years; he found that students of similar ability were achieving on average about 2 grades lower in the past.
-In the case of maths it was nearer to 3.5 grades lower.
+A 2007 report by Robert Coe compared students' scores in the ALIS ability test with equivalent grades achieved in A-level exams over a period of approximately 20 years; he found that students of similar ability were achieving on average about 2 grades higher than in the past.
+In the case of maths it was nearer to 3.5 grades higher.

 The government and teaching bodies maintain that the improved grades represent higher levels of achievement due to improved and more experienced teaching methods, but some educationalists and journalists argue that the change is due to grade inflation and the examinations getting easier.
 It has also been suggested that government pressure on schools to achieve high examination results has led them to coach students to pass the examination rather than understand the subject.
 In 2000, the A-level system was changed to examine students at the end of each of the two years of A-level study, rather than only at the end of the two years.
-The results of the first year (AS-level) examinations allowed students to drop subjects they find difficult after one year and to retake examinations to achieve a higher grade.
-The availability of unlimited resits, with the best mark going through, has improved results.
+The results of the first year's exam (AS-level) allowed students to drop subjects they find difficult after one year and to retake AS examinations to achieve a higher grade at that level.
+The availability to resit the AS paper, with the best mark contributing to the full A level, has improved results of the A level.
 Some believe that students are tending to select easier subjects in order to achieve higher grades.